winya/api-docs/_posts/android/0.5/README.md

 ### Step 1: Create credentials for your mobile app

+The SDK requires the use of a **Ustream Player SDK key**, which is validated whenever the SDK communicates with Ustream streaming servers.
+The sample application contains a sample SDK key which you can use for testing.
+The sample SDK key can only be used to play content on the test channel(s) also used in the sample app.

+Before you can start using the _Ustream Player SDK for Android_ for playing content from your own channel(s), you will need to register the **Key Hash** of every app in which you will integrate the _Ustream Player SDK for Android_ at Ustream.
+Every registered application will have its own _Ustream Player SDK key_.
+Although there is a provided SDK key for the sample app's sample content, you still need to register your **Key Hash** at Ustream.
+This will ensure that you can build the sample project using your own certificates.
+Every time you initialize an instance of the Ustream Player SDK you have to use your **Ustream Player SDK key**.

+#### Generate your Key Hash

+There are two types of certificates that your application can be signed with.
+Each certificate generates a different **Key Hash**.

+*   The **debug key** is used for development and testing (debug build).
+*   The **release key** is used to sign your app when you release it to the Google Play Store (release build).

+There are two ways to generate your **Key Hash**:
+* In your Android app:

+    Execute this in a debug build **and** a in a release build too:

+    ```java
+    String packageName = context.getPackageName();
+    PackageInfo packageInfo = context.getPackageManager().getPackageInfo(packageName, PackageManager.GET_SIGNATURES);
+    byte[] signature = packageInfo.signatures[0].toByteArray();
+    MessageDigest messageDigest = MessageDigest.getInstance("SHA");
+    String keyHash = Base64.encodeToString(messageDigest.digest(signature), Base64.NO_WRAP);
+    System.out.println("Key Hash is: "+keyHash);
+    ```

+* Using the command line:

+    - Install OpenSSL for your development platform.

+    - Locate your `keystore_file` and replace `CERTIFICATION_ALIAS` with your alias below and execute the commands:

+        ```
+        keytool -exportcert -alias CERTIFICATION_ALIAS -keystore /path/to/keystore_file >your_company-debug.key
+        openssl dgst -sha1 -binary your_company-debug.key | base64
+        ```
+        The output of the last command is your **Key Hash**.

+        Remember to generate the identifier for your release certificate's public key **and** every other debug certificates that your developers will use.

+#### Enter credentials

-Log-in into your account, navigate to the Dashboard and select ["API/SDK access"](https://www.ustream.tv/dashboard/account/api-access) under the Account menu.
+* Log-in into your account, navigate to the [Dashboard] and select ["API/SDK access"](https://www.ustream.tv/dashboard/account/api-access) under the "Account" menu.

-Click on "Create new credentials" and provide a name for your application in the "Application name" field.
+* In the "Mobile Player SDK" section, click on "Create new credentials" and provide a name for your application in the "Application name" field.
 Your credentials will be listed under the "API/SDK access" page based on this name.

-Select Android in the "Platform" drop-down.
-Enter the "Key Hash" and the "Google Play Package Name" in the respective fields.
+* Select Android in the "Platform" drop-down.
+Enter your **Key Hash** and **Google Play Package Name** in the respective fields.

-TODO:
-1.  here we have to insert and adapt the "Obtaining your identifiers" part from below to guide users how they can obtain their "Key Hash".
-2. Similarly, we have to guide the user, how they can obtain their Google Play Package name

-After you completed all fields, hit "Save" to generate your SDK credentials.
+* After you completed all fields, hit "Save" to generate your Ustream Player SDK for Android credentials.
 Make sure that the "Key Hash" and "Google Play Package Name" are introduced correctly, as you will have no possibility to update them later.
 If you accidentally saved wrong values, start the process from the beginning and create new credentials with the correct values.

 ### Step 2: Download SDK package

-After hitting "Save" in the "Create new credentials" step, you will see your credentials listed.
+After hitting "Save" in the "Create new credentials" step, you will see your credentials listed with the newly generated **Ustream Player SDK key**.

 Click to the "Android Player SDK" link near the "Download" to download the zip archive containing the SDK package.

 ### Step 3: Explore the SDK package

-The provided zip archive contains the sample Android application project for the Player Library.
-The sample application uses the library as an AAR file found in the _libs_ folder.
+The provided zip archive contains the sample Android application project for Ustream Player SDK for Android.
+The sample application uses the Player SDK as an AAR file found in the `/libs` folder in the archive.

 ### Step 4: Create (or open) your project

-Open the project that you would like to integrate the SDK in.
+Open the project that you would like to integrate the Ustream Player SDK in.

 ### Step 5: Add the SDK to the project

-#### Import from local repo

-Copy the library AAR file to the _libs_ folder of your project.
-In your project's _build.gradle_ put the Player Library
+Import from local repo: copy the AAR file to the `libs` folder of your project.
+In your project's _build.gradle_ put the Player SDK
 dependency:

 ```